mahendrabodhi/mahendra-1/README.md

 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+- hello ,how are you
+- where are you
 <!---
 mahendra12345-sys/mahendra12345-sys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.